-Chief Executive Officer: Dr. Raghavan Seetharaman
+Chief Executive Officer:

+Mr. Raghavan Seetharaman

-Dr. R. Seetharaman has joined Doha Bank in 2002 as Assistant General Manager.
+Mr. R. Seetharaman has joined Doha Bank in 2002 as Assistant General Manager.
 In 2007, he was appointed as CEO of the bank.
-He has an extensive experience of more than 39 years during which he worked in a number of banks and institutions before joining Doha Bank, including Bank Muscat.
-Dr. R. Seetharaman has a Bachelor of Commerce from India, and he is a Chartered Accountant.
+He has an extensive experience of more than 41 years during which he worked in a number of banks and institutions before joining Doha Bank.

+Mr. R. Seetharaman has a Bachelor of Commerce Degree from India, and he is a Chartered Accountant.
 He is a recipient of multiple honorary doctorate degrees from leading universities of the world including three PhDs.